RenderToolbox/RenderToolbox4/BatchRenderer/ColladaStrategy/Deprecated/ExampleScenes/NotYetWorking/ComplexScene/ReadMe.txt

   kitchen.blend
   all the files in the interior/ folder

-These files are included with RenderToolbox3 with permission from Nextwave.
+These files are included with RenderToolbox with permission from Nextwave.